nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-and-obfuscation.md

 }
 ```

-**Note:** Remember to insert some random methods withiin each of the above steps.
-This will help us to break the attack chain and can potentially bypass the Behavioural detection capabilities of the Windows Defender.
-For this demonstration, the below method for enumerating the username of the current machine has been inserted between each of the steps.
+**Note:** Remember to insert some random methods within each of the above steps.
+This will help us break the attack chain and potentially bypass the behavioral detection capabilities of Windows Defender.
+For this demonstration, the method below for enumerating the username of the current machine has been inserted between each of the steps.

 ```c
         // Breaking attack chain